scoliono/M202A-Project/docs/content/overview/project_proposal.md

 ## 1. Motivation & Objective

-We want to create peer-to-peer ad-hoc file sharing software that multiple clients can use at once to deliver file updates to each other on the go, all without an internet connection.
+We want to create peer-to-peer local ad-hoc file sharing software similar to bit torrent that multiple clients can use at once to deliver file updates to each other on the go, all without an internet connection.

 ## 2. State of the Art & Its Limitations